KEAR (AM)

-KEAR (610 kHz), is a non-commercial Christian AM radio station in San Francisco, California, and is the flagship station of the Family Radio network.
+KEAR (610 AM) is a non-commercial Christian radio station licensed to San Francisco, California, United States, and is the flagship station of the Family Radio network.
 KEAR's transmitter facilities are diplexed at the KVTO tower located in Berkeley, California.
-Until 2005, KEAR was broadcasting on 106.9 MHz FM.
+Until 2005, KEAR was broadcasting on 106.9 FM.
 The station's format contains Christian music as well as Calvinist religious teaching.